Frustrated man with head on laptop keyboard

 That applies to your blog content.

-Because if you’re not prompting your reader to take some form of action after reading your article, chances are, they won’t do anything.
+Because if you’re not prompting your reader to take some form of action after reading your article, chances are, they’ll leave your site without doing anything.

-A Call to Action, or CTA, is a prompt for your reader to do something.
-There should be at least one CTA on every blog article you publish and it should give your reader somewhere else to go.
+A call to action, or CTA, is a prompt for your reader to do something.
+There should be at least one CTA on every blog post you publish and it should give your reader somewhere else to go.

 That might be pointing them in the direction of: